Discounts and Exemptions

 - Occupied other than a sole or main residence for a minimum of 25 days in any 12 month period (Evidence will be required)

 A 50% discount may be claimed in some circumstances.
-These are:-
+These are defined as:

 - purpose built holiday homes not allowed or unfit to be used for human habitation throughout the whole year